An official website of the State of Oregon

 You are here:

 In 1987, the Oregon Legislature passed a law that all Oregonians have access to adequate and affordable telephone service.
 The Oregon Public Utility Commission established three programs as a result.
-These programs are funded by a surcharge, currently $0.11, which is applied to the monthly bill of each subscriber who has telephone, cellular, or interconnected voice over internet protocol service with access to Oregon Relay (711).
+These programs are funded by a surcharge of $0.08 effective January 1, 2024, which is applied to the monthly bill of each subscriber who has telephone, cellular, or interconnected voice over internet protocol service with access to Oregon Relay (711).

 Provides discounted or free phone or broadband service to qualifying low-income households